Kabuki syndrome (Niikawa-Kuroki syndrome) is a rare polydysplasia that is thought to be more common in Japan.

 Kearns-Sayre syndrome (KSS), also known as oculocraniosomatic disorder, is a rare multisystem mitochondrial disorder.

 The patient often presents with progressive external ophthalmoplegia 1.
 Neurologic symptoms develop in childhood or adolescence, usually before 20 years ...

-This classification was proposed originally by Hastings, and later modified by Keifhaber and Stern in 1998.
-This classification along with Eaton classification is the most widely accepted classification at time of writing (August 2016) for management og volar plate avulsion injuries1.
+This classification was proposed originally by Hastings and later modified by Keifhaber and Stern in 1998.
+This classification, along with the Eaton classification, is the most widely accepted classification at the time of writing (August 2016) for the management of volar plate avulsion injuries...

 The Kellgren and Lawrence system is a method of classifying the severity of knee osteoarthritis (OA) using five grades.
 This classification was proposed by Kellgren et al. in 1957 2 and later accepted by WHO in 1961.